Encrypted WhatsApp Message Recovered From Westminster Terrorist's Phone

 Here's the original article [independent.co.uk] that this is all based on.

-The police did what I would want them to do (Score:2)
+The police did what I would want them to do (Score:3)

 They had a specifically targeted phone, they used "human and technical intelligence" to get into it.
 No broad request (specifically from them, anyway, in this case) to compromise everyone else's personal privacy and financial security in pursuit of their goal.